 Loving him well means helping him mature and launch out on his own.
 It’s OK to ask yourself if there’s any good reason to keep someone who causes harm under your roof — whether or not he’s family.

 First steps: Check your motives and ask for help

 Before doing anything drastic, check your motives.
 The goal is to make sure that you’re not doing anything based only on emotion.

-If you’re champing at the bit to lower the boom and kick your son out of the house, pause and ask yourself why.
-If, on the other hand, you’re unwilling to take any kind of decisive action, see if you can identify the root causes of your hesitancy.
+If you’re feeling desperate to kick your son out of the house, pause and ask yourself why.
+On the other hand, if you’re reluctant to take any kind of action, pinpoint the roots of your hesitancy.

 You can keep emotions under control and work toward a wise decision by following this three-step process:

-If your son refuses to follow the rules for living in your home, proceed to the next step: ask him politely but firmly to pack his things and leave.
-If you need backup, don’t hesitate to invite a few friends from the neighborhood or your church to be present on “eviction day.”
-You should also be ready to call the police, but only as a last resort.
+If your son refuses to follow the rules for living in your home, ask him politely but firmly to pack his things and leave.
+If you need backup, invite a few friends from the neighborhood or your church to be there the day you’ve told your son that he has to be out.
+(You should also be ready to call the police — but only as a last resort.
 If you’re not willing or able to go that far, don’t issue an eviction notice.)

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.

 Losing Control & Liking It: How to Set Your Teen (and Yourself) Free